 This concludes our look at the different Disney Christmas characters in the park.
 I hope you will be able to find all of the characters you are looking to see on your holiday!

 Make sure to check out all the reviews of the different character meets at Walt Disney World.

-And I also have a full guide to Disney World character dining.
-It includes a list of every Disney character meal available.
-My personal top recommendation is the Topolino’s Character Breakfast at the Riviera.
+And I also have a complete guide to Disney World character dining.
+That guide includes a list of every Disney character meal available.
+My top recommendation is Topolino’s Character Breakfast at the Riviera.